-##In the neighbourhood of Benimaclet, where La Ola Fresca is situated, we are enjoying the sunshine in Spring and continue to explore the production of food through ecological and sustainable methods.
+##In the neighbourhood of Benimaclet, where La Ola Fresca is situated, we are enjoying the sunshine in the summer and continue to explore the production of food through ecological and sustainable methods.

 Ingredients for 4 people

 1 medium-size spaghetti squash (pumpkin)

 Tomato Pesto sauce